fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 For the Muslims, the battle held a religious dimension as well as a military one.
 They had expected another victory like at Badr, which was considered a sign of God's favor upon them.
 At Uhud, however, they had barely held off the invaders and had lost a great many men.
 A verse of the Quran revealed soon after the battle cited the Muslims' disobedience and desire for loot as the cause for this setback:

     Indeed, Allah fulfilled His promise to you when you ˹initially˺ swept them away by His Will, then your courage weakened and you disputed about the command and disobeyed after Allah had brought victory within your reach.
 Some of you were after worldly gain while others desired a heavenly reward.
 He denied you victory over them as a test, yet He has pardoned you.
 And Allah is Gracious to the believers.
-    Quran, sura 3 (Al Imran), ayah 152
+    Quran, surah Aal-i-Imran (The House of Imran) 3:152

 According to the Quran, then, the misfortunes at Uhud — largely the result of the rear guard abandoning their position in order to seek booty — were partly a punishment and partly a test for steadfastness.
 Firestone observes that such verses provided inspiration and hope to the Muslims, sacralizing future battles that they would experience.
 He adds that rather than demoralizing the Muslims, the battle seemed to reinforce the solidarity between them.

 The two armies would meet again in 627 at the Battle of the Trench, in which the Muslims would, yet again, have to defend Medina from the Meccans and others.

-    (3:121) And [remember] when you left your family in the morning to post the believers at their stations for the battle [of Uhud].
+    And [remember] when you left your family in the morning to post the believers at their stations for the battle [of Uhud].
 Allah is All-Hearing, All-Knowing.

-    (3:122) And recall when two groups from among you were inclined to flag95 although Allah was their protector; it is in Allah that the believers should put their trust.
+    And recall when two groups from among you were inclined to flag95 although Allah was their protector; it is in Allah that the believers should put their trust.

-    (3:123) For sure Allah helped you at Badr when you were utterly weak.
+    For sure Allah helped you at Badr when you were utterly weak.
 Beware, then, of Allah; perhaps you will be thankful.
+    Quran, surah Aal-i-Imran (The House of Imran) 3:121-123

 > Narrated Zaid bin Thabit: When the Prophet set out for (the battle of) uhud, some of those who had gone out with him, returned.
 The companions of the Prophet were divided into two groups.
 One group said, "We will fight them (i.e. the enemy)," and the other group said, "We will not fight them."
 So there came the Divine Revelation:-- '(O Muslims!)
 Then what is the matter within you that you are divided.
 Into two parties about the hypocrites?
 Allah has cast them back (to disbelief) Because of what they have earned.'
 (4.88) On that, the Prophet said, "That is Taiba (i.e. the city of Medina) which clears one from one's sins as the fire expels the impurities of silver."
 (Book #59, Hadith #380)